Student Tenancy Agreement for Shared Furnished House

-This Student Tenancy Agreement for Shared Furnished House should be used where a private Landlord wishes to grant a tenancy of a furnished house to student sharers.
-Usually the tenancy will have a term of 12 months, although sometimes a shorter term will be granted, e.g. September to June.
+This Student Tenancy Agreement for Shared Furnished House should be used where a private landlord in England wishes to grant a tenancy of a furnished house in England to student sharers.
+Usually, the tenancy will have a term of 12 months, although sometimes a shorter term will be granted, e.g., September to June.

 Clause 1 is the grant of the tenancy.

 Clause 3 deals with the Tenancy Deposit.
 The amount of the deposit should be inserted in clause 3.1.
 Under the TFA, from the 01 June 2019, security deposits for new or renewed tenancies in England must be capped at five weeks' rent if the yearly rent is under £50,000 or six weeks' rent if the yearly rent is £50,000 or more.

 In clause 3.4 the landlord must specify whether the deposit will be protected in an insurance scheme or a custodial scheme.
 Please see the Guidance on Tenancy Deposit Protection for details of the different schemes and the procedural steps the landlord must take.
 Please note that this clause should not be used if the landlord is protecting the deposit in the Tenancy Deposit Scheme (one of the insurance schemes).
 That scheme has its own clause which should be substituted – please see the Prescribed Information and Clauses document on the TDS website: https://www.tenancydepositscheme.com/agents-and-landlords-documents-and-forms.html